mstempel0/PhysicsSimulationCode/README.md

 # PhysicsSimulationCode
-Various code used for modern physics class computational lab.
+Selection of coding projects for a modern physics course.

+Includes code for animation of diffusion equation, reflection and transmission of waves through media, and 1D time-independent Schrodinger equation.